joemphilips/docker-lnd-handson/4-CoreLightning.md

-# Tutorial for c-lightning, dual-funding and static invoice.
+# Tutorial for c-lightning, dual-funding and an offer

 First, make sure you have done [the tutorial with LND](./1-LND.md).
-Here, we are going to do the same with c-lightning. with some additional functionalities of c-lightning
+Here, we are going to do the same with c-lightning. with some additional functionalities of c-lightning such as

 * plugin mangement
 * dual funding channel
-* offer (static invoices)
+* offer (some times referred as "static invoice")

 ## preliminiary